zidduhhere/nss-project/README.md

 # NSS Portal

-A modern web application for the National Service Scheme (NSS) built with React, TypeScript, and Tailwind CSS.
+A comprehensive web application for the National Service Scheme (NSS) built with React, TypeScript, Tailwind CSS, and Supabase.

 ## 🏗️ Project Structure